yonkov/Simple-Tour-Guide/readme.txt

 Since version 1.02 you can!
 You can check the option "Show the tour to logged in users only" in the Tour Options tab.

 = Can I run the tour inside the WP Admin? =
 No, the scope of this plugin is the site frontend only.
+To display a tour in the CMS, you can try the [Custom Welcome Guide](https://wordpress.org/plugins/custom-welcome-guide/) plugin.

 = Can I customize the tour beyond the existing options?
 You can override the plugin's default js file and enqueue your own: